YaxuanSeanZhang/yaxuanseanzhang.github.io/content/_index.md

           date_end: ''
           description: |2-
               Responsibilities include:
-              * Led a data collection process, designing surveys and collecting georeferenced survey data from over 1000 users.
+              * Led a data collection process from over 1000 users.
-              * Applied data mining and statistical models to study gender discrepancies in mobility patterns.
+              * Applied data mining and statistical models to study gender mobility discrepancies.
-              * Designed a new explainable AI algorithm to model health disparities related to mobility behaviors.
+              * Designed a new explainable AI algorithm to model health disparities in mobility.
-              * Delivered a recommendation report to external stakeholders (MnDOT) to inform policy-making decisions.
+              * Delivered a recommendation report to stakeholders (MnDOT) for policy-making decisions.

         - title: Transportation Data Science Intern
           company: Metropolitan Council